Notes on the LVP and CVP in $p$-adic Fields: Introduction

 \item Practical Validation: A concrete example over $\mathbb{Q}_{2}(\sqrt{5})$ demonstrates the algorithm’s feasibility in computing orthogonal bases and solving lattice problems.

 \end{enumerate}

 The paper is structured as follows: Section 2 reviews $p$-adic norms, local fields, and lattice definitions.
 Section 3 introduces maximal orders and $p$-radicals as tools for enlarging subrings.
 Section 4 proves the existence of orthogonal bases via uniformizers and residue field extensions.
-Section 5 detail the LVP and the CVP algorithms, while Section 6 provides an example.
-Section 7 introduce the characterization of norms on vector spaces over $\mathbb{Q}_p$.
+Section 5 details the LVP and CVP algorithms, while Section 6 provides an example.
+Section 7 introduces the characterization of norms on vector spaces over $\mathbb{Q}_p$.

 By unifying algebraic techniques with computational efficiency, this work advances the theoretical understanding of $p$-adic lattice problems, with implications for post-quantum cryptography and the arithmetic of $p$-adic extensions.